khadni/nextjs-smartcontract-lottery/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-web3 lottery - winner takes it all [hardhat smartcontract lottery](https://github.com/khadni/hardhat-smartcontract-lottery).
+web3 lottery - winner takes it all [see lottery smartcontract](https://github.com/khadni/hardhat-smartcontract-lottery).

 > Note: from [Patrick Collins course](https://github.com/smartcontractkit/full-blockchain-solidity-course-js) on Free Code Camp.